msse-chem-280-2023/periodic-table/README.md

-# Python Package Best Practices - 2020 MolSSI Webinar Series
+# Chem 280 - Periodic Table Website

 This repo contains files for a periodic table website.